Iran's World Cup team gets tepid welcome home, amid protests - NewsBreak

 Iran's World Cup team gets tepid welcome home, amid protests

-BAGHDAD (AP) — Iran's national soccer team received a subdued welcome home after its World Cup defeat against the United States, a match played against the backdrop of ongoing anti-government protests in Iran.
+Iran 's national soccer team received a subdued welcome home after its World Cup defeat against the United States , a match played against the backdrop of ongoing anti-government protests in Iran.
 One Iranian man was shot dead celebrating the American victory.

 The players returned from Qatar late Wednesday, a day after their 1-0 loss.
 Anti-government protesters, considering the team a symbol of Iran's clerical rulers, had celebrated the loss in some Iranian cities with fireworks and cheers.